ZChipman/Predicting_March_Madness/README.md

 2022 March Madness Prediction.pptx: The presentation for the project.

-Zach Group 5 Final Project: The code used to create the models for the project.
+2022 March Madness Prediction.ipynb: The code used to create the models for the project.

 Note: The original data for this project will not be included as the data is owned by Google and is part of a Kaggle competiiton.
-A link to the original Kaggle page is included in the references section.
+A link to the original Kaggle page is included in the written report.